 In writing, I desire that other people who have crossed paths with my life and have made my life such a pleasing and blessed experience will identify with many of those factors.
 Certainly, I would sense great satisfaction, if this writing motivated our grandchildren to seek avenues of living outside merely themselves - - into spiritual lives, into community and public governance involvements, and into knowing from where their heritages have sprung.

 Another motivation is to make known the vast range of historically publicly known personalities who have relationships in our family line, both direct lineage and laterally related.
 They include English royalty and American elected officials, including 17 of the 45 Presidents of the United States and seven of the Vice Presidents that we have had.
-Highlights of their Christian faith is included where such was able to be discovered.
+Highlights of their Christian faith is included where such has been discovered in my research.

-This autobiography is to be freely available to read onscreen or by downloading from the personal website:
+This autobiography is to be freely available to read onscreen or by downloading from the personal website in a Microsoft Word format:

 If the information is downloaded and redistributed, acknowledgement of its origin from this composition would be appreciated.
 Also, hearing how you’ve chosen to use parts of it would be interesting for me to hear from you.

-This is well stated by Brad Cummins, a general editor in his “The Origin of the Dream of Freedom,” which is a prefacing letter from the publishers of the Founders’ Bible (NAS), Shiloh Road Publishers, LLC, Newbury Park, CA, 91320, First Edition, August 2012:
+This is cultural status is well stated by Brad Cummins, a general editor in his “The Origin of the Dream of Freedom,” which is a prefacing letter from the publishers of the Founders’ Bible (NAS), Shiloh Road Publishers, LLC, Newbury Park, CA, 91320, First Edition, August 2012:

 “We have become a nation that has a tale of two histories.
 One that has a deep, rich spiritual heritage that speaks of a Godly purpose and destiny that was born in the heart of this nation as it was founded, and another that is progressively seeking to distance itself from that, trying to pretend it does not exist.
 Given a generation of dominance in public education where God seems to have been edited out of the equation, and we have become a nation with spiritual amnesia.
 We do not know, because we have not heard.”